 From the youthful energy of major universities to the expansive potential of reimagined manufacturing centers, our cities provide a flavor of urban living that is sure to match any professional style.
-Beyond their individual characters, our cities integrate thriving farmers markets, co-working opportunities, all-hours entertainment, and outdoor recreational assets to forge a live, work, play urban experience.
+Beyond their individual characters, our cities integrate thriving farmers markets, co-working opportunities, all-hours entertainment and outdoor recreational assets to forge a live, work, experience.

-The Friendly City · Vibrant, modern, and diverse, Harrisonburg is known as the “Friendly City.”
-Anchored by two universities, James Madison University attracts over 20,000 students to the City each year, whose energy fuels the downtown core with cultural and professional amenities for the young and the young at heart.
+The Friendly City · Vibrant, modern, and diverse, Harrisonburg is known as the “Friendly City” and is anchored by two universities.
+James Madison University attracts over 20,000 students to the City each year, whose energy fuels the downtown core with cultural and professional amenities for the young and the young at heart.
 Eastern Mennonite University brings a longstanding emphasis on service, peacebuilding, and a global outlook that values multiculturalism.
-The City’s commitment to friendliness and welcoming attitudes extends throughout its public school system, where 51 countries and 57 languages are represented.
+The City’s commitment to being a friendly and welcoming community extends throughout its public school system, where 51 countries and more than 70 languages are represented.
 Downtown, The Perch at Magpie, one of several coworking spaces, offers an inspiring and collaborative work space for professionals, entrepreneurs and innovators.